frank-emrich/freezeml-pldi2020-artifact/README.md

 (deliberately) ill-typed and loading/typing them into the REPL will produce a type error.

-For more information about using the REPL, see the corresponding section below.
+To exit the REPL type `@quit;` or press Ctrl+D.  For more information about using the REPL, see the corresponding section below.

 Running examples in a batch